shafferz/personal-website-v2/content/post/blackfaculty.md

 <iframe frameborder="0" class="juxtapose" width="100%" height="1200" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=10dc23e4-6fa1-11e9-8106-0edaf8f81e27"></iframe>

-Students want and need Allegheny College to hire more faculty of color.
-While the diversity in faculty is overall lacking, there is a distinct absence of black faculty.
-Of the six faces highlighted in the infographic above, five of them are faculty.
-Of the five, only four are full-time at Allegheny.
-Half of those four are tenured — leaving the remaining two black faculty in limbo with regard to their tenure status.

-<iframe width="230" height="155" src="https://www.thinglink.com/card/1181889690832207874" frameborder="0" allowfullscreen></iframe><script async src="//cdn.thinglink.me/jse/responsive.js"></script>

 This sentiment is also echoed by the faculty itself — in the 2009 Biennial Report of the Diversity and Gender Equity Committee, faculty were surveyed with a series of questions from the Higher Education Research Institute (HERI),